 Iraq Humanitarian Situation Report

-- In May, the Rapid Response Mechanism consortium reached 418,180 people on the move with life-saving supplies, including 230,000 children.
+- In April, the Rapid Response Mechanism consortium reached 400,825 people including 188,388 children with life-saving supplies.

 Situation in Numbers

 5.1 million children in need out of 11 million people affected (OCHA, HRP 2017)

 3 million internally displaced people (IDP)

 1.73 million people returned to newly accessible areas (IOM, Displacement Tracking Matrix, 27 April 2017)

 Health: 5.7 million children (polio)